ST. LOUIS — To see the latest story on how to find a vaccine clinic in your area, click here.

-Patients who are eligible and interested in receiving the vaccine can register or make appointments through their local health departments (listed below under Missouri and Illinois sections) or through the health care systems that are part of the St. Louis Metropolitan Pandemic Task Force.
+Patients who are eligible and interested in receiving the vaccine can make appointments through their local health departments (listed below under Missouri and Illinois sections) or through the health care systems that are part of the St. Louis Metropolitan Pandemic Task Force.

 Make appointments through St. Louis area health care system